memgonzales/aniframe-language/browser/README.md

 ---

 ### C. Enabling CORS
 Cross-origin resource sharing (CORS) is needed for AniFrame to read user-input files, but it is disabled on browsers by default.
-This can be rectified by using a browser extension.
+This can be rectified with a browser extension.

 1. Install a CORS-enabling extension such as [this one for Google Chrome](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf).